Sl1mb0/castline/README.md

 Castline
 =======

-`castline` is a modern implementation of `nc` in Rust.
-It's called `castline` because `netcrab` sounded dumb, and connection requests are like fishing.
+`castline` is my personal spin on `nc` in Rust.
+It's called `castline` because `netcrab` sounded dumb, and sending packets to your mom's house is like catch and release fishing.

+(Future employers should acknowledge that there is a substantial amount of cheek in the original `nc` tarball, and the above is my attempt at maintaining it.
+Yes I know it's in poor taste; and no I won't make these jokes if you hire me.
+Not unless explicit comic relief is requested)

 I was inspired to write this project after reading more about `nc` on Gordon Lyon's blog.
-The original `nc` was released in 1995; and that has been the only major release since.
-I downloaded the source from there and that is the only major reference for this project.
+The original `nc` was released in 1995;
+and that has been the only major release since.
+I downloaded the source from there and that is the only major source of reference for this project.
-I'm not sure if I can include the same level of cheekiness in the original `nc` tarball, but I can certainly try.

-`castline` is only supported on Linux for now; but it is my hope to add it to MacOS in the future.
+`castline` is supported on Linux and MacOS.
 Since Microsoft has somewhat improved I might and get around to adding it for Windows.
 Though I'm not sure Hobbit would approve.